Agnes Digital: Features and Evaluation

 In 2010, the Japan Racing Association's newsletter Yushun held a special selection of famous horses to commemorate its 800th issue, titled "Immortal Famous Horses to Pass on to the Future," in which he was ranked 38th by readers' vote.
 In a similar selection held at the end of 2014, he was ranked 44th.

 As of 2020, there are five racehorses, including Agnes Digital, that have won both turf and dirt GI races in the JRA.
 All of them were recorded in the order of winning a GI race on turf before winning a GI race on dirt.
 However, Agnes Digital is the only racehorse to have won a GI race on dirt and then re-win a GI race on turf.

+Racing form

+Agnes Digital won 12 races and reached podium nine times out of 32 starts.
+This data is available in JBIS, netkeiba, HKJC and racingpost.